raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet.md

 ![](images/install_pi1.png)

 Next take the M2.5 - 11 mm stand offs and with some light finger pressure they will cut their own thread in the support pillar pilot holes.
 After a few turns you'll need to use a small pair of pliers to continue turning them.
+It's possible to get these to go in at a slight angle which can lead to alignment issues of the Sense HAT later on, so do your best to make sure these go into the support pillars as straight as possible.
 Be careful while you do this and, again, stop turning as soon as the stand off touches the Raspberry Pi to avoid spliting the pillars horizontally along the grain of the print.

 ![](images/install_pi2.png)